 The premier horse racing event for female runner horses in America, the Breeders’ Cup Filly and Mare Turf, is grade one event like no other.
 Added to the Breeders’ Cup in 1999, the competition attracts some of the best talents from across North America and Europe.

 The winner of the Filly and Mare Turf race walks away with a handsome $2 million check and bragging rights.
-Let’s take a look at what the Filly and Mare Turf race is all about and how you can go about placing bets on the race.
+Let’s take a look at what the Filly and Mare Turf race is all about and how you can go about placing bets on this horse racing event.

 Top Breeders’ Cup Filly and Mare Turf Bookies

 Find the best sports betting sites that cater to American bettors looking to wager on the Filly and Mare Turf race.
 They offer great bonuses, cashback, and loyalty programs.

 - About the Filly and Mare Turf Race